dev-collab-org/on-chain-file-interface/README.md

 All prototype interfaces are intended to be experiments which will help create the standard interface but will not conform to it.

 Participating devs will add their interfaces to this repo via the steps described in the [interfaces directory](./interfaces/CONTRIBUTING.md).

+Interfaces for which there exists a publicly accessible client will also be added to the [prototypes directory](./prototypes/) with more info about the project.

 ### Stage 2: Discuss Prototypes